overtone/overtone/README.md

 ## Cheat Sheet

-For a quick glance at all the functionality Overtone puts at your musical fingertips check out the cheat sheet:
+For a quick glance at all the exciting functionality Overtone puts at your musical fingertips check out the cheat sheet:

   https://github.com/downloads/overtone/overtone/overtone-cheat-sheet.pdf